Auztin/ootr-auto-tracker-pj64/README.md

 - All stones/medallions
 - Small keys and Boss keys
 - Maps and Compasses
+- Triforce Pieces Count
+- Randomized Ocarina Notes
-- Whether a dungeon is Vanilla or Master Quest upon visiting it
+- Whether a dungeon is Vanilla or Master Quest upon visiting it or, if you have hints, when you receive the hint for it
 - Shops (The item being sold, the price, who it's for and whether you've bought it)
 - ALL "checks" (anything that gives you a randomized item)
 - Randomized Entrances (dugeons/interiors/grottos/overworld/owl/song warps/spawn)
 - Stabbing Ganon in the face

 Basically, the only things it doesn't track are:
-- Triforce Pieces Count
 - FOOL Count
-- Refill Item Count
-- Randomized Ocarina Notes
 - Gossip Stones

 # Support